raentena/MSSQL-Linux-Container-Kubernetes/lab/mod08/lab04/readme.md

     ```
     > **NOTE:** This command will download several database backup from MSFT and push that to SQL BDC Cluster and Add those Database into AG to make them HA.

-2. While the previous command is running , you can monitor the progress in SSMS and Azure Data Studio
+2. While the previous command is running , you can monitor the progress in SSMS
     > It will create 2 database called Sales and WideWorldImporters-Full database and add them into AG